When a 15-year Mortgage is the Right Way to Go

 • Those who want to pay off their home before retirement or earlier in retirement

-With a shorter term and higher monthly payment, you’ll pay more toward your principal while paying less in interest, meaning you’ll also pay off your home in a shorter amount of time.
+With a shorter term and higher monthly payment, you’ll pay more toward your principal while paying less in interest — meaning you’ll also pay off your home in a shorter amount of time.
+Let’s take a look at an example of how you’d pay less overall with a 15-year mortgage compared to a 30-year loan.

-If you plan to retire before your current 30-year mortgage will be paid off, a 15-year mortgage will speed up your repayment and give you the peace of mind of owning your home free and clear before you transition into retirement.
+If you plan to retire before your current 30-year mortgage is paid off, a 15-year mortgage will speed up your repayment and give you the peace of mind of owning your home free and clear before you transition into retirement.

 If you purchased your home seven or more years ago, you’ve already made a significant dent in your original mortgage.
 You can use that equity (the difference between the amount your home is worth vs. what you owe on your mortgage) to reduce the starting balance on a 15-year note.